 Some philosophers call themselves counselors because they employ philosophical traditions that, long before psychotherapy existed, were explicitly designed to help people manage practical life difficulties, ranging from boredom to self-doubt to grief.

 Caring about your mental flourishing is central to Richard’s style of mentoring too - and is centrally concerned with enriching your life by enriching the intellectual tools you have for examining your own ideas.

 “It is no ordinary thing we are discussing, but how to live our lives.”

-Mentoring works best as a relatively long-term engagement, but even a few hours can make a big difference.
+I have worked with clients for a couple of hours, or multiple years.
+Mentoring does work best as a long-term engagement but even a few hours can make a big difference.

 Your first session is completely free.
 It is your opportunity to get a sense of whether this is a good fit.
 If you think it is, try another session or two - or save 15% by committing to five sessions ahead of time.

 Richard will also set up group sessions for friends or colleagues who want to expand their horizons together.